Tangent $\infty$-categories and Goodwillie calculus: The Goodwillie Tangent Structure: Underlying Data

-But first we check that our definitions so far satisfy the various conditions needed to determine a tangent structure on $\Catdiff$, starting with the observation that $T$ corresponds to an action of the monoidal $\infty$-category $\Weil$ on $\Catdiff$.
+Firstly, however, we will check that our definitions so far satisfy the various conditions needed to determine a tangent structure on $\Catdiff$, starting with the observation that $T$ corresponds to an action of the strict monoidal $\infty$-category $\Weilinfty$ on $\Catdiff$.